WickedyWick/WinFormsApp1/README.md

 ## Self ntoes
 in case i dont have to return field with null property i would use IFNULL to set to 0 on database layer

+## TODO
+    Middleware
+    Better error handling ( general error handler on the backend?)
+    Sentry for better error logging and isigths
+    UI/UX overhaul
+    Possibly switch to EF Core on the backend
+    API versioning
+    Database connection pooling
+    Admin panel to be able to create events
+    API authentification and autorization
+    Ticket list overview for a user
+    Refund option
+    Tests for FE and BE